akashjpal/fittrack-habit-exercise-tracker/README.md

 - **Interactive Dashboard:** A comprehensive dashboard that provides an at-a-glance view of your weekly progress, current streak for habits, and section-wise workout completion.
 - **Progress Visualization:** Track your workout volume and other metrics over time with interactive charts.
 - **Exercise Management:** Create and manage custom exercise sections to organize your workout routines.
+- **Voice Workout Logging:** Hands-free workout logging using AI.
+Simply speak your exercises, sets, reps, and weights, and the system automatically parses and logs them.
 - **Modern UI/UX:** A clean, responsive, and intuitive user interface built with React, Tailwind CSS, and Shadcn/ui.

 ## 🏗️ Architecture and High-Level Flow